- Propyl-Thyracil [Canada]

 Lab Test Considerations: Thyroid function studies should be monitored prior to therapy, monthly during initial therapy, and every 2–3 mo throughout therapy.

-- WBC and differential counts should be monitored periodically throughout course of therapy.
+- WBC and differential counts should be monitored periodically throughout therapy.
 Agranulocytosis may develop rapidly and usually occurs during first 2 mo.
 This necessitates discontinuation of therapy.

 - May cause increased AST, ALT, LDH, alkaline phosphatase, serum bilirubin, and prothrombin time.